Grand Master Chan Tin Sang (1924-1993)

 10th Generation Family Lineage Inheritor

-and Preserver of the Northern Hakka Ch'an Dao Tradition
+of the Northern Hakka Ch'an Dao Tradition

 Translator’s Note: This short document has been translated from the written Chinese, and contains a summation of the guiding principles of the Northern Hakka lineage of Ch'an Dao Chan Gar Gong Fu, from our family teacher Master Chan Tin San (1924-1993).
 This text clearly shows the importance of Confucian teaching, and its place in disciplined training.
 Ch'an Dao – as a Buddhist and Daoist teaching - is nothing without the influence of Confucianism.
 It is believed that this text was written around 1980 for use in a Hong Kong Training Hall, and that Master Chan Tin Sang wrote this text for a student of his.
 Ch’an Dao students have been historically encouraged to study Buddhist, Daoist and Confucian texts as part of their martial training.
 ACW 27.11.15